 Wilhelmina Bay is high in the ranks of must-see Antarctic sights, and for good reason: The bay’s sheer ice cliffs and glacial sculpturing epitomize much of the Antarctic experience.
 Its waters are also sheltered, usually enabling Zodiac cruises between the islands and icebergs.

-Wilhelmina Bay is often called “Whale-mina Bay,” as it is one of the best places to spot the larger residents of the oceanic world.
-The waters are filled with krill, the staple food of many whales, which explains the whale population.
-Sadly, it also explains why the bay was a top whaler hunting ground during the first decades of the 20th century.
+Wilhelmina Bay is sometimes called “Whale-Mania Bay,” as it is one of the best places in Antarctica to spot these large marine mammals.
+The waters of Wilhelmina Bay are filled with krill, the staple food of many whale species, and owes to the ample population of the animals there.
+Sadly, however, it also explains why Wilhelmina Bay was once a top whaling location.